MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationviewitem_menuitemssource.md

 ## -examples
-This example adds hierarchy buy defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its MenuItemsSource property bound to the next level of the hierarchy.
+This example adds hierarchy by defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its MenuItemsSource property bound to the next level of the hierarchy.

 ```xaml
 <DataTemplate x:Key="NavigationViewMenuItem" x:DataType="local:Category">